narenpi/narenpi.github.io/nonmath.md

 title: not-math

 ---
-Outside math, I am mostly into lifting weights, sports, biking and chess.
+Outside math, I am mostly into lifting weights, biking and chess.

 <!-- I don't have much going on that's not math.
 Hopefully I find something interesting to fill this page. -->